bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @bardt, @oceantume</div>

 Historically, Bevy's UI elements have been scaled and positioned in the context of the primary window, regardless of the camera settings.
-This approach made some UI experiences — like split-screen multiplayer — difficult to implement, and others — such as having UI in multiple windows — impossible.
+This approach made some UI experiences like split-screen multiplayer difficult to implement, and others such as having UI in multiple windows impossible.

 We are now introducing a more flexible way of rendering the user interface: Camera-driven UI.
-Each camera can now have its own UI root, rendering according to its viewport, scale factor, and target — be it a secondary window, or even a texture.
+Each camera can now have its own UI root, rendering according to its viewport, scale factor, and a target which can be a secondary window or even a texture.

 This change unlocks a variety of new UI experiences, including split-screen multiplayer, UI in multiple windows, displaying non-interactive UI in a 3D world, and more.